 Be a Health Insurance Advocate in Your Workplace

 Advocating for yourself and for other people living with diabetes at work is a really important skill.
 I believe employers could improve the satisfaction with their insurance plans just by providing more information as insurance plans are being selected.
-67% of No Small Voice Survey Respondents did not receive information specific to T1D to help them make a decision about the insurance plan they should select, and yet many employers are not aware that this is an issue.
+67 percent of No Small Voice Survey Respondents did not receive information specific to type 1 diabetes (T1D) to help them make a decision about the insurance plan they should select, and yet many employers are not aware that this is an issue.
 Having a conversation with your employer can help you to resolve short term issues and provide guidance for longer term improvements.